 Soon after tankers were added and the Maersk Line, today’s modern container shipping business had its beginning.
-Over the years the company kept growing until it became the biggest shipper in the world.
+Over the years, the company kept growing until it became the biggest shipper in the world.

-This is the biggest of all of Maersk’s divisions and is responsible for the majority of the company’s revenue.
-Although the company has been engaged in shipping since the beginning the start of the Maersk line officially dates back to 1928.
+This is the biggest of Maersk’s divisions and is responsible for most of the company’s revenue.
+Although the company has been engaged in shipping since the beginning, the start of the Maersk line officially dates back to 1928.

-The Maersk Line division is the largest shipping company in the world with a truly global reach.
-It employs over 30,000 people with around 7,000 of those working on the ships as seamen.
+The Maersk Line division is the largest shipping company globally with a truly global reach.
+It employs over 30,000 people, with around 7,000 working on the ships as seamen.

-As the biggest container shipper in the world, Maersk has a lot to be concerned about when it comes to the safety of its workers.
-Although container ships are large and mostly stable, the seamen who work aboard them still face a lot of risks, as do all the workers in ports who handle the shipping containers.
+As the biggest container shipper in the world, Maersk has a lot to be concerned about regarding its workers’ safety.
+Although container ships are large and mostly stable, the seamen who work aboard them still face many risks, as do all the workers in ports who handle the shipping containers.

 Maersk and Pirates

 Seamen face several grave dangers on the job, but one that can be surprising to hear about is being boarded and threatened by pirates.
-The public became aware of the risk because of a piracy incident that occurred with a Maersk ship in the Indian Ocean, off the coast of Somalia.
+The public became aware of the risk because of a piracy incident that occurred with a Maersk ship in the Indian Ocean off the coast of Somalia.

 A crew of 23 aboard the Maersk Alabama, a ship carrying 17,000 metric tons of container cargo, was headed for a port in Kenya when four young pirates attacked the ship on April 8, 2009.

 The Maersk Alabama and its crew’s rescue came from the U.S. Navy on April 12 after a siege that started on the ninth.
-The captain of the ship, Captain Phillips, was taken hostage by the pirates on a lifeboat on the first day of the incident.
+The ship’s captain, Captain Phillips, was taken hostage by the pirates on a lifeboat on the first day of the incident.

 They claim that the company intentionally steered them into waters they knew to be infested with pirates.
-Those crew members included the captain in the blame, claiming that he also knew of the risk, but went into the area anyway.
+Those crew members included the captain in the blame, claiming he also knew of the risk but went into the area anyway.
 The crew filed lawsuits after the incident, which was settled by Maersk, but the terms remain confidential.

-For instance, in May of 2016 a Maersk container ship collided with a German container ship offshore from China.
+For instance, in May 2016, a Maersk container ship collided with a German container ship offshore from China.
 The incident left the ship without power, on fire, and with a big gash in the side.
 Luckily the crew was not hurt, and although the ship took on water, it could be safely towed to shore.

-In 2015, another Maersk ship, called the Tigris, was seized by Iran in the Strait of Hormuz at the entrance to the Persian Gulf.
+In 2015, another Maersk ship called the Tigris, was seized by Iran in the Strait of Hormuz at the entrance to the Persian Gulf.
 The Iranian government claimed to have seized it due to a dispute between Maersk and an Iranian company.

 Maersk has taken some risks with its employees and ships and stirred up controversy over the years, but it also takes safety seriously.
-As a maritime worker you should know your rights and the responsibilities your employer has to keep you as safe as possible.
+As a maritime worker, you should know your rights and your employer’s responsibilities to keep you as safe as possible.